 Here's an example that shows SAS is more than just a tool to create analytic graphics - it can also be used to create 'cute' infographics! :)

-An infographic that recently caught my eye had a fleet of airplanes stretching from overhead out to the horizon, along with some interesting info about empty seats on airplanes.
-I decided to create my own version, using SAS.
+An infographic that recently caught my eye had a fleet of airplanes stretching from overhead out to the horizon, along with some interesting info about empty seats on airplanes (see screen capture below).
+I decided to create my own version (minus the 'snakes' nonsense), using SAS.

 I created a radiant color-gradient sky/background by annotating concentric pies, of slightly different sizes, and slightly different shades of blue.
 The pies are a glob solid white pies of random sizes, with the text annotated on them.
 I display these annotated things on a blank Proc Gslide.